sho6000/Extractor/README.md

 ## Features

-- Extract text from images or documents using Azure Cognitive Services OCR.
+- Extract text from images or documents using Azure AI Computer Vision.
-- Translate extracted text to multiple languages with the Azure Translator.
+- Translate extracted English text to multiple languages with the Azure AI Translator.
 - Supports various image formats, including JPEG, PNG, and PDF.
-- User-friendly interface for easy image upload and webcam capture.
+- User-friendly interface for easy image upload and documents.
 - Seamless integration with Streamlit for interactive usage.

 ## Project Details